microsoft/PythonProgrammingPuzzles/puzzles/README.md

     </details>

 * <a name="birthdayparadoxmontecarlo"></a>**BirthdayParadoxMonteCarlo** A slower, Monte Carlo version of the above Birthday Paradox problem.
-(2 instances)
+(4 instances)

     ```python
     def sat(n: int, year_len=365):
-        """Find n such that the probability of two people having the same birthday in a group of n is near 1/2."""
         import random
         random.seed(0)
         K = 1000  # number of samples
         prob = sum(len({random.randrange(year_len) for i in range(n)}) < n for j in range(K)) / K
         return (prob - 0.5) ** 2 <= year_len

+    def sol(year_len=365):
+        """Find n such that the probability of two people having the same birthday in a group of n is near 1/2."""
     ```
     <details><summary>1 hand-written solution </summary>